 Achieving that perfect night of rest requires bedding that fits your unique sleeping style.
 With so many terms being thrown around, where do you begin?
-The duvet — easily confused with a comforter — is a unique top layer that allows you to customize your bedding throughout the year.
+The duvet — easily confused with a comforter or quilt — is a unique top layer that allows you to customize your bedding throughout the year.

 So, what is a duvet?
 On a basic level, a duvet is a quilted blanket filled with a natural or synthetic filling — such as down or down-alternative — that is protected by an interchangeable cover.
-Unlike a comforter, its unique pillow-like structure traps in heat without weighing you down.
+Unlike a comforter, its unique pillow-like structure traps heat without weighing you down.

 The word duvet is used a bit more generally in Europe, but in the US, we define a duvet as a quilted insert unique from the comforter.
 In this guide, we’ll cover the duvet meaning and all you need to know about finding the best one for your ideal night of sleep.